dougissi/counting-polygons/README.md

 for my solution to those two cases.

 ## Code Examples
 Here is a <a href="https://www.dougissi.com/counting-polygons/jupyter-notebook.html" target="_blank">link to a Jupyter Notebook</a> with a Python module that counts and visually identifies the triangles, quadrilaterals, and pentagons in a node graph.
+The source code is at the bottom of the notebook.

 Or you can download a copy of the .ipynb file [here](/assets/counting-polygons-in-node-graphs.ipynb).